Consensys/mythril/README.md

 <img height="120px" align="right" src="/static/mythril.png"/>

 Mythril is a security analysis tool for Ethereum smart contracts.
 It uses concolic analysis, taint analysis and control flow checking to detect a variety of security vulnerabilities.
-The analysis is based on [laser-ethereum](https://github.com/b-mueller/laser-ethereum), a symbolic execution library for EVM bytecode.

 ## Installation and setup